TheVaan/mapkitjs/README.md

 ## Updating

-In order to update, simply replace the contents of the `types` folder or make a pull request to update to the latest version.
+In order to update, simply replace the contents of the `types` folder, submit an issue, or make a pull request to update to the latest version.

 The latest contents are pulled from: